adamrushuk/velero-choco/README.md

 #### Manual Method

-The latest release is listed here: https://github.com/vmware-tanzu/velero/releases
+1. The latest release is listed here: <https://github.com/vmware-tanzu/velero/releases/latest>

-Search for the Windows binary, named `velero-v<VERSION>-windows-amd64.tar.gz`
+1. Search for the `velero-v<VERSION>-windows-amd64.tar.gz` Windows binary asset, and note the download URL.
+1. Download the `CHECKSUM` asset and note the checksum value for `velero-v<VERSION>-windows-amd64.tar.gz`.

 ### Create New Package Files